 To help you decide which CMS is the right one for you, we’ve prepared a list of the top CMS platforms with their pros and cons:

 Shopify is the most used CMS worldwide with more than 800 000 businesses using it.
-It is definitely the best platform at multi-channel selling due to the tons of integrations it offers.
+It is definitely the one of the best website builders with tons of integrations.
 So if you plan on selling your products on your website or on other channels such as social media (ex: Facebook, Instagram) or marketplaces (ex: Amazon or eBay), Shopify is what you need.
 It enables you connect to a wide range of services that can enhance your customers’ experience (Bigblue integrates natively to Shopify for instance).
 It is used by many big brands such as: Budweiser or Tesla Motors.

 Tons of integrations, plugins and features (it offers more than 1200 apps)